 Success Academy set out to tackle this educational crisis more than a decade ago, with a groundbreaking school design that delivers a rigorous, whole-child education to students from all backgrounds.
 Today, our network of 47 K-12 schools outperforms every district in the state, proving irrefutably that all children are capable of excellence.

-We are constantly driven to seek out disruptive ways to deliver a world-class education for all of our students.
+We are constantly driven to seek out new and different ways to deliver a world-class education for all of our students.
 We draw on the latest advances in technology, business, and advocacy to refine our model — each year exceeding our own prior record of achievement, even as we have rapidly expanded to serve 17,000 scholars across Manhattan, Brooklyn, Queens, and the Bronx.
 Today, we are nationally recognized for our innovations in curriculum and instruction, teacher training, and family engagement.
 Educators and policymakers from around the country seek us out to learn from our model.

 Build exceptional, world-class public schools that prove children from all backgrounds can succeed in college and life; and advocate across the country to change public policies that prevent so many children from having access to opportunity.

 When you join our team, you join a community fighting for educational justice for all students, not just those in our schools.
 At Success Academy, you have the unique opportunity to advocate side-by-side with parents to change policies that prevent access to great public schools.
 Together, we meet with elected officials, author op-eds, and lead rallies and letter-writing campaigns.
 We also work to advance school improvement nationwide, by sharing our proven model through the Success Academy Education Institute.

 Thanks to the extraordinary work of our educators and staff, Success Academy schools have been nationally recognized and honored.

 A 2017 Stanford University study found that Success Academy scholars make more than twice as much academic progress in math and reading each year than their peers at district schools.